srinivasulu2004/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 PASSWORDLESS AUTHENTICATION(...UISNG SSH...)
   steps ::

+  HINT:::: {EVERYTHING  YOU SHOULD APPLY WITH STANDARD USER ONLY(UBUNTU) ON BOTH CONTRPLER AND MANAGE NODE EX:ubuntu@ip-172-31-85-221:~$...dont use sudo -i command for these setps in both nodes}

       --->> IN MANAGER_NODE(TARGETNODE)
            STEPS;;;;;;
                -->> give the sudo privileges to the user(ex: ubuntu) on manager_node